AlexPoone/universal_best_practices/README.md

 The jobs available in the city I was born in are mostly supportive or secondary roles.
 Yet, people often get into trouble with typical and simple tasks.
 The cause is not that the department is underfunded; it is always the HUMAN FACTOR.

 Alas, it was a simpler world decades ago, and those individuals undeservedly attained their positions solely by seniority rather than merit.
 These nouveau riche profited from the aftermath of the Cold War.
-We refer to them as "die-gwen-yow" (大滾友), literally "big-roll guy" (as in "this is how we roll"); "chong-low" (廠佬), literally "factory guy" in Cantonese; or "bong-yow" (磅友), roughly "someone who pretends to help"; all of which have no particularly good translations.
+We refer to them as "die-gwen-yow" (大滾友), literally "big-roll guy" (as in "this is how we roll") in Cantonese; "chong-low" (廠佬), literally "factory guy"; or "bong-yow" (磅友), roughly "someone who pretends to help"; all of which have no particularly good translations.
 There are no tech industry there but THREE(!) archetypal Potemkin "science" villages.

 This sort of governance will only make the originally hard-working colleagues "tong-ping" (躺平) - figaratively "lying flat", becoming fatalist and cynical.